Computing closed essential surfaces in 3-manifolds: Introduction

 Moreover, if $\chi(S)<0$, then there is such $F$ with $\chi(F)<0$.
-If, in addition, the link of each vertex has zero Euler characteristic, then if $\chi(S)=0$, then there is such $F$ with $\chi(F)=0.$ \end{thmn}
+If, in addition, the link of each ideal vertex has zero Euler characteristic, then if $\chi(S)=0$, then there is such $F$ with $\chi(F)=0.$ \end{corollary}

-We also state Tollefon's theorem for closed manifolds in the context of singular triangulations as Theorem~\ref{thm:Tollefson-singular}, and give a unified proof for both theorems.

-The example in \S\ref{subsec:example} of a triangulation $\tri_M$ of a trivial circle bundle over a once-punctured surface of genus two shows that our approach in Theorem~\ref{thm:some extremal is closed essential} is optimal in the following sense.
+The example in \Cref{subsec:example} of a triangulation $\tri_M$ of a trivial circle bundle over a once-punctured surface of genus two shows that \Cref{thm:some extremal is closed essential} is not correct if $Q_0(\tri)$ is replaced by $Q(\tri).$ It also shows that our approach in \Cref{thm:some extremal is closed essential} is optimal in the following sense.
 Algorithms involving normal surfaces need to reduce the search space to a finite constructible set of solutions in a cone.
 Typically, one chooses the set of extremal or the set of fundamental solutions.
 All fundamental solutions of $Q(\tri_M)$ are extremal, and they are either spun-normal surfaces or so-called \emph{thin-edge links}, that is, closed surfaces that after one compression give a boundary parallel torus.
 In particular, no essential torus is amongst the fundamental solutions in $Q(\tri_M).$ Hence it is necessary to consider the space $Q_0(\tri_M).$ We thank Mark Bell for creating $\tri_M$ for us with {\tt flipper}~\cite{flipper}.